PatrykSitko/node-system-path-db-es6/README.md

     const databaseStructure = databaseName.structure;

 the structure variable is a get (syntax) function that returns an javascript object notation of underlying folders and files.
-Files have their extention trimmed if one was present; A file named text-file.txt will become text-file inside of the json structure.
+Files have their extention separator replaced with an underscore if one was present; A file named text-file.txt will become text-file_txt inside of the json structure.

 ---